selfup/moat/README.md

 All files are encrypted using a 32byte passphrase paired with a 32 byte label.

+Your 32 byte passphrase is encrypted using the Public RSA key before being stored in your service directory.

+The 32 byte passphrase is decrypted using the Private RSA key in your Vault.

 All files are decrypted using the decrypted 32byte passphrase in your service directory paired with the local 32 byte label.

 ## Custom Paths (Vaults)